DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/alert-center/alert-policy.md

 ## Other Operations

-Click __⋮__ at the right side of the list, then choose __Delete__ from the pop-up menu to delete an alert strategy.
-By clicking on the strategy name, you can enter the strategy details where you can add, edit, or delete the alert rules under it.
+Click __┇__ at the right side of the list, then choose __Delete__ from the pop-up menu to delete an alert policy.
+By clicking on the policy name, you can enter the policy details where you can add, edit, or delete the alert rules under it.

 ![alert rule](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/insight/images/alert-policy07.png)